FranciscoOrtizTena/ai-dev-tools-zoomcamp/02-end-to-end/homework/README.md

 Open two browser tabs with the same `/r/<roomId>` URL to see live code and language syncing via Socket.IO.

+### Tests (Playwright)

+- One-time: `npx playwright install --with-deps chromium`
+- Run integration tests: `npm test` (starts frontend+backend, then Playwright headless)
+- Headless is the default; runs fine in Codespaces.
+- If you see "No tests found", update to the latest code and ensure config resolves to `tests/`.

 ## Docker Compose (optional)

 ```